Kagu-chan/AegiSpindle/README.md

   * Github-Link

 ### Something went wrong?
 Any ideas?
 If you find an issue in my code or want to share some useful additions for the library, please feel free to fork this project, commit your changes and send a pull request.
-Otherwise you count submit a new [issue](issues)
+Otherwise you coul'd submit a new [issue](issues)

 If it is doable and if it fits the library and coding style maybe it will get included.